gcapes/swc-pr-tutorial/_episodes/04-good-prs.md

 >    - Added another exercise
 >
 > > ## Solution
+> > Give your PR a short but descriptive title.
+Think of this as an email subject line.
 > > In the description of the PR, describe in more detail if required.
 > > - Reference any related issues using #issuenumber.
 > > - If your commit fixes an issue, you can also reference this in the commit message:
 > > 'fix #issue-number'.
 > > - A PR that is easy to merge usually does one thing, and one thing only --- keep it simple.
 > > - If a PR fixes several unrelated issues, it is harder to review.
-> > - A PR can only be merged, or not merged --- it isn't easy to merge part of a PR.
-> > - So if one part of your PR is ready to merge, but another part needs more work,
-> >   the unfinished part will delay the merging of the finished part.
-> > - Creating a new feature branch for each PR enables you to work on multiple PRs at the same time.
+> > - Follow any instructions in the PR template, such as deleting the default text
 > {: .solution}
 {: .challenge}

+Note that a PR can only be merged, or not merged --- it isn't easy to merge part of a PR.
+So if one part of your PR is ready to merge, but another part needs more work, the unfinished part will delay the merging of the finished part.

+Creating a new feature branch for each PR enables you to work on multiple PRs at the same time.